 Workers from Samoa, a small archipelago in the heart of the Pacific, are experienced in agriculture and horticulture, fisheries, health services and tourism work.Find out how to recruit workers

 Samoa is a small archipelago in the centre of the South Pacific.
-It has a population of 192,000 people, and consists of two main islands (Savai’i and Upolu) and several smaller islands.
+It has a population of 192,000 people, and consists of 2 main islands (Savai’i and Upolu) and several smaller islands.